navanathjadhav/mongodb-developer-roadmap/README.md

 If you think this project is helpful share it on [Twitter](https://twitter.com/intent/tweet?url=https://github.com/navanathjadhav/mongodb-developer-roadmap)

 ## Read More
-Read more abount this on Ever Blogs: [MongoDB Developer Roadmap for 2021 | Ever Blogs](https://everblogs.com/database/mongodb-developer-roadmap-for-2021/)
+View detailed article on Ever Blogs: [MongoDB Developer Roadmap for 2021 | Ever Blogs](https://everblogs.com/database/mongodb-developer-roadmap-for-2021/)
 <br>
 Please visit [Ever Blogs](https://everblogs.com/) to read interesting blogs on other Technologies.